codrosu/codrosu/README.md

 - 👋 Hi, I’m @codrosu
-- 👀 I’m interested in backend developing
+- 👀 I’m interested in manual testing
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning QA
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...